uOttawa Card Service Cardholder Agreement

 - All foods sold in a convenience store or in a vending machine.

-Student meal plans are valid for the period for which they were purchased.
+Student meal plans are valid for the period for which they were purchased (term or academic year).
 Service providers are responsible for complying with meal plan rules and regulations, and are responsible for managing the operations of their respective establishments.
 Meal plan services and hours of operation may vary, depending on each service location and each service provider.
 There are several student meal plans available; including meal plans valid for only one term.
-Check the webpage for the dates in which meal plans are valid and to determine the plan that best suits your needs.
+Consult the webpage for the dates in which meal plans are valid and to determine the plan that best suits your needs.
+Students who obtain a meal plan along with their Residence Agreement, must adhere to both the Cardholder Agreement and the Residence Agreement.

 There is no guarantee that a given meal plan will fulfill your meal requirements for the term or academic year.
-Students are responsible for budgeting for your daily food purchases and managing their personal account.
-Funds can be added to your meal plan, in person or online, at any time before it expires.
+Students are responsible for budgeting for their daily food purchases and managing their personal account.

 Only the cardholder is permitted to use their uOttawa card for their meal plan.
-Once your meal plan has been purchased (online or in person), funds are available on your uOttawa card.
+Depending on your meal plan, once your meal plan has been purchased and activated on your uOttawa card (online or in person), access or funds are available on your uOttawa card.

 15.2 Mandatory student meal plans

-If you are registered as a first-year student living at 90 University, Stanton, Marchand, LeBlanc, Thompson, or Henderson residences, you must purchase the 5 day meal plan (the mandatory five-day meal plan that covers from 4 a.m.
+If you are registered as a first-year student living at 90 University, Stanton, Marchand, LeBlanc, Thompson, or Henderson residences, you must obtain the 5 day meal plan along with your Residence Agreement.
+The mandatory five-day meal plan covers from 4 a.m.
 Monday to 23:59 p.m.
-Friday; subject to Dining hall hours of operation).
-The mandatory meal plan is charged to your student account and is non-refundable, non-transferable and non-interchangeable – see also section 15.7.
+Friday; subject to Dining hall hours of operation.
+Students who do not want a meal plan, should not accept a Residence Agreement with a mandatory meal plan and consider a non-mandatory residence instead.
+Meal plans purchased along with a Residence Agreement is charged to your student account and is non-refundable, non-transferable and non-interchangeable, unless you meet one of the refund criteria from section 15.7.

 15.3 5-day and 7-day meal plans

-Students who have the 5 day or 7 day meal plans have unlimited access to the all-you-care-to-eat dining hall.
-Meal plan holders must eat inside the dining hall and are not permitted to take any food out of the dining hall.
+Students who have the 5 day or 7 day meal plans must eat inside the dining hall and are not permitted to take any food out of the dining hall.
 The funds earmarked for the unlimited all-you-care-to-eat dining hall are non-refundable, non-interchangeable and non-transferrable.
+See section 15.7

-Students who have the 5 day or 7 day meal plans have access to the Dining dollar account, a tax-exempt account that can only be used to purchase food prepared on campus.
-Once the meal plan expires, and funds remaining in the Dining dollar account will be transferred to the Flex account.
+Students who have the 5 day or 7 day meal plans have access to the Dining dollar account; a tax-free currency to purchase food prepared on campus.
+Dining dollars are available only to meal plan holders.
+The 5 day or 7 day meal plans do not automatically contain funds in the Dining dollars account.
+Funds must be added to permit students to use their meal plan at food locations other than the Dining hall.
+This is a declining balance account; therefore, funds are deducted as purchases are made through this account.
+Once the meal plan expires, any funds remaining in the Dining dollar account will be transferred to the Flex account.
 All transfers will incur an administration fee of $25.

 15.4 Pay-as-you-go meal plan